pritshah9/age_classification_596E/README.md

 This project is developed as part of 596E course at UMass Amherst.
 It works with the RescueBox app.
 It uses the [MiVolo](https://github.com/WildChlamydia/MiVOLO) model for bounding box predictions on images and then to classify whether the person(s) is a child or an adult and classifies their gender too.

+IMPORTANT: Note that all results computed by the program are **predictions**, they may be incorrect or misleading.

 **Requirements**

 1. Download the files in this repo into a folder (git clone or direct download).